Deputies searching for person who caused ATM explosion in Tampa

-TAMPA, Fla. — The Hillsborough County Sheriff's Office is investigating an ATM explosion.
+TAMPA, Fla. — The Hillsborough County Sheriff's Office is investigating an ATM explosion similar to the one that happened last month in Pinellas County.

 It happened Sunday morning at the Pilot Bank located at 12471 W. Linebaugh Avenue.